Andrea Prodan: Biography

 In 1991, he played the mentally disabled but handsome "Marco", who breaks up a romance between characters played by Bruno Ganz and teaming up, once again, with Ornella Muti in the third segment of the anthology film Especially on Sunday.
 Muti and Prodan had become friends on the set of A Season of Giants, a 1990 U.S. mini-series in which he portrayed renaissance painter Raphael, and Muti his muse Onoria.

 In 1995, he travelled to Argentina and with the Argentinian post-punk experimental group Las Pelotas supported The Rolling Stones in his first visit to this country in River Plate Stadium, and with Felix Valls at the console, recorded "Viva Voce", a record in which he impersonates all the instruments, using nothing but his voice.
 The disc received warm reviews and the musician Peter Gabriel called it his favourite record of the year.
 In 2001, Andrea decided to settle in Argentina.
 In 2005, he worked with Emmanuele Crialese in the film Nuovomondo, winner of the Leone d'Argento at the Venice Film Festival (2006).
 He composed the film score for two Argentinian films (El jardín primitivo and Caballos en la ciudad) and for innumerable advertising spots.
 A series of TV commercials in which he depicts the fictitious, toothy comic character 'Al Dentice', was aired nationwide in Italy.
 He lives in Buenos Aires and in Córdoba, Argentina and has three children.
 He heads the rock band Romapagana and hosts the radio shows Metiendo Púa, and Parcialmente Nublado.
 He is also a point of reference regarding his brother, Luca, who died in 1987.

 On 31 December 2009 Romapagana released its first album, which was recorded by Mariano Iezzi in CCCI Studios, Buenos Aires, Argentina.

 The band's second album, "Vívido", was released in November 2016.
 He directed the play 'Imarca the same year.

 In 2019 he edited the record 'Freshness of Surprise' under the alter-ego of Dre Dre Bondang.
 This year also saw the launch of a musical group dedicated to the enthusiastic evocation of David Bowie's tremendously varied musical legacy, it is called 'Bowie ReMembered and operates from Buenos Aires.

-During global 'Lockdown' in the early 2020s Prodan released his second album as Dre Dre Bondang, 'TWO', as well as recording a spate of new songs with Celina Varela and with his Supergroup: 'Bowie ReMembered'.
+During global 'Lockdown' in the early 2020s Prodan released his second album as Dre Dre Bondang, 'TWO', as well as recording a spate of new songs with Celina Varela and with 'Bowie ReMembered'.